rtahmasbi/Causality/README.md

 ## causalml - by uber
 https://github.com/uber/causalml

-They use ML for uplift modeling and they dont care about the causal graph, they more are intersted in the treatment effect.
-They are hevily dependent on the uplift model.
+They use ML for uplift modeling and they dont care about the causal graph, they are intersted in the treatment effect.
+The model is hevily dependent on the uplift model assumptions.

 > It allows user to estimate the Conditional Average Treatment Effect (CATE) or Individual Treatment Effect (ITE) from experimental or observational data.
 Essentially, it estimates the causal impact of intervention $T$ on outcome $Y$ for users with observed features $X$, without strong assumptions on the model form.